-On this page we are gathering links to Open Access resources for Science and Engineering.
+On this page, we are gathering links to Open Access resources for chemical topics.
 If you decide to use any of the images or texts please make sure to follow the licence under which the material has been released.
 If you have suggestions for additions to this list please email: email@example.com.

 QMUL Open Access information:

 Open Access: Information from the QMUL Research and Repository Library team which can answer your questions about Open Access.

 Queen Mary Research Online: QMUL’s institutional repository where you can get open access to QMUL research.